James Schnable

-James C. Schnable is a plant geneticist and the Nebraska Corn Checkoff Presidential Chair at the University of Nebraska – Lincoln where his research program focuses on developing new technologies for crop genetics and breeding.
+James C. Schnable is a plant geneticist and the Nebraska Corn Checkoff Presidential Chair at the University of Nebraska–Lincoln, where his research program focuses on developing new technologies for crop genetics and breeding.
+He is the recipient of the 2026 National Academy of Sciences Prize in Food and Agriculture Sciences.

 Early life

 Schnable was born in Des Moines, Iowa where is his father worked as a professor at Iowa State University studying the corn genome.

 Education and career

 Schnable received his bachelor's degree from Cornell University in 2008.
 During his time as a college student he worked at Pioneer Hi-Bred.
 He joined the research group of Michael Freeling at the University of California, Berkeley, studying the evolution of plant genomes and how an ancient whole genome duplication altered the gene content and transcriptional regulation of the maize genome.
 After completing his PhD in 2012, he received an National Science Foundation Postdoctoral Fellowship to study at Donald Danforth Plant Science Center and the Chinese Academy of Agricultural Sciences.

 In 2014, Schnable was hired as an assistant professor in the Department of Agronomy and Horticulture at the University of Nebraska – Lincoln.
 He was subsequently promoted to associate professor in 2019 and full professor in 2022.
 In 2022 Schnable was employed by X Development, a semi-secret research and development organization within Alphabet.
 In 2023 Schnable was appointed to the Nebraska Corn Checkoff Presidential Chair at the University of Nebraska-Lincoln.

 As of 2023, Schnable had founded three startups, including one breeding new varieties of proso millet for farmers who no longer have enough water to grow corn and one commercializing sensors that measure the amount of nitrate in the stalks of plants.